 Optimum network performance has never been of greater importance than in the COVID era of remote work and anywhere operations.
 You need a strong network to enable team collaborations globally and to deliver operations and services remotely.

 What are the criteria to check the network reliability?

 Fortunately, the strength of a network is actually fairly easy to determine.
-There are really two primary criterions for to test for network reliability.
+There are really two primary criteria for testing for network reliability.

 - Downtime: How much time does your network to recover from incidents?
 How does it graph over time?

 - Failure Frequency: This is the frequency with which your network fails to act or respond the way it is designed to.
 Higher failure frequencies should obviously be a cause for concern.
-Consider reaching out to an IT support company in USA with relevant technical expertise if you do not have the right support available on hand.
+Consider reaching out to an IT Support Company in the USA with relevant technical expertise if you do not have the right support available on hand.

 What's the difference between network reliability and availability?

 Simply put, network reliability highlights your network’s ability to run the infrastructure and support core processes whereas network availability just provides a measure of infrastructure accessibility.
 Reactive and proactive monitoring tools can help you take a stock of the availability and reliability of your network on a regular basis as well as help you troubleshoot and sketch out a path for optimal performance.

 The benefits of a well-designed and maintained network far outweigh maintenance, management and monitoring costs.
 Please keep in mind that this is one area of your business infrastructure where any disruption can immediately result in major disruptions.
 It pays to be extra careful with network monitoring and changes in the long run with consistent operations and services.
 Moreover, as cyber crimes targeted at businesses register a huge spike in recent months and criminals are developing highly sophisticated malware and scams – a robust network is your first line of defense against unauthorized access and data breaches.